brianmcmichael/ajna-keeper/README.md

 The keeper supports multiple price sources with automatic fallback:

 - **[CoinGecko](https://www.coingecko.com/)** - Primary source using their [simple price](https://docs.coingecko.com/v3.0.1/reference/simple-price) API
-  - Recommended for all tokens, especially smaller/newer tokens
+  - Recommended for all tokens
   - Requires `COINGECKO_API_KEY` in `.env`

 - **[Alchemy Prices API](https://www.alchemy.com/docs/data/prices-api)** - Automatic fallback
   - Used automatically if CoinGecko API key is missing or CoinGecko request fails
-  - Supports major tokens (WETH, USDC, USDT, WBTC, etc.)
+  - Supports a wide range of tokens (WETH, USDC, USDT, WBTC, and more)
-  - Does not support smaller tokens (e.g., CANA)
   - No additional API key needed (uses your existing `ALCHEMY_API_KEY`)

 - **fixed** - Hardcoded number, useful for stable pools or testing